stg/Squawk/README.md

              2kΩ    _/\/\/\_|    2kΩ
     PIN 0 __/\/\/\_|___________/\/\/\__ GND +AUDIO GND

-This will give you a clean signal, with very crisp treble.
+This will give you a cleaner signal, with very crisp treble.

 To configure your Squawk sketch for this set-up, use the line
 `SQUAWK_CONSTRUCT_ISR(SQUAWK_RLD_PORTD)`